Closed-loop equilibria for Stackelberg games: a story about stochastic targets: ACLM solution: additional results and proofs

-As this value corresponds to the leader's value function in the AOL case, we {immediately conclude that her value with the closed-loop memoryless strategy $\alpha_k$ would provide her a better value, as soon as $k \in(0, \frac{1}{T}\log(b_\circ c_{\rm F}))$}.
+As this value corresponds to the leader's value function in the AOL cases, we conclude that the value of the ACLM-$k$ problem is higher than the AOL for $k>0$.
 Similarly, we have